velodrome-finance/sugar/readme.md

 ---

-For the pair epoch data, we return a struct of type `PairEpoch` with the following values:
+For the pair epoch data we return, starting with most recent epoch, a struct of type `PairEpoch` with the following values:

  * `ts` - the start of the epoch/week timestamp
  * `pair_address` - the pair address
  * `votes` - the amount of the votes for that epoch/week
+ * `emissions` - emissions per second for that epoch/week
  * `bribes` - a list of bribes data, it is a struct of type `PairEpochBribe` with the following values:
     * `token` - bribe token address